THTR-300: Decommissioning

-On September 1, 1989, the THTR-300 was deactivated due to cost and the anti nuclear sentiments after Chernobyl.
+On 1 September 1989 the THTR-300 was deactivated due to cost and the anti nuclear sentiments after Chernobyl.

 In August 1989, the THTR company was almost bankrupted after a long period of shut down due to broken components in the hot gas duct.
 The German government bailed the company out with 92 million Mark.

 THTR-300 was in full service for 423 days.

-On October 10, 1991, the 180 m dry cooling tower, which at one time was the highest cooling tower in the world, was explosively dismantled and from October 22, 1993 to April 1995 the remaining fuel was unloaded and transported to the intermediate storage in Ahaus.
+On 10 October 1991 the 180 m dry cooling tower, which at one time was the highest cooling tower in the world, was explosively dismantled and from 22 October 1993 to April 1995 the remaining fuel was unloaded and transported to the intermediate storage in Ahaus.
 The remaining facility was "safely enclosed".
 Dismantling is not expected to start before 2027.

 From 2013 to 2017, 23 Million Euro were budgeted for lighting, safeguarding and the storage of the pellets in the interim storage facility in Ahaus.
 As was determined in 1989, dismantling would begin after approximately 30 years in safe enclosure.

 Further development

-By 1992, a group of firms planned to proceed with construction of a HTR-500, the successor of the THTR-300, but up-rated to a thermal output of 1250 megawatts and an electrical output of 500 megawatts.
-However nothing is currently in any stage of development.
+By 1990, a group of firms planned to proceed with the construction of an HTR-500, a successor of the THTR-300 with an up-rated thermal output of 1390 megawatts and electrical output of 550 megawatts.
+No new nuclear power plant was ever commissioned, however, as the nuclear phase-out in Germany affected research and development activities.
+Some high temperature reactor research eventually merged with the AVR consortium.